edissyum/opencaptureformem/README.md

 By default, run the script at 2 AM on every day-of-week from Monday through Friday and it will delete all the batch folder older than 7 days

-# Update Open-Capture For MEM Courrier 20.03 and 21.03
+# Update Open-Capture For MEM Courrier
 The process of update is very simple.
 But before you need to modify the file and change lines **54** to put the user and group you want instead of default (edissyum) :

     cd /opt/mem/opencapture/install/